STEMgraph/STEMgraph-Web/README.md

 # STEMgraph Web Visualizer

 3D visualization of the STEMgraph learning graph.
-You can find detailed docs in the doc folders.
+You can find detailed docs in the doc folder.

 ## Features